-Proteinuria is a condition characterized by the presence of greater than normal amounts of protein in the urine.
-It is usually associated with some kind of disease or abnormality but may occasionally be seen in healthy individuals.
+Proteinuria is a condition that occurs when there is a greater than normal amount of protein in the urine.
+It is usually associated with some kind of underlying disease or abnormality but may occasionally be seen in healthy individuals.

-Plasma, the liquid portion of blood, contains many different proteins.
-One of the many functions of the kidneys is to conserve plasma protein so that it is not eliminated along with waste products when urine is produced.
+Urine normally contains a small amount of protein.
+The kidneys, which are part of the urinary tract, filter wastes from the blood and produce urine.
+The liquid portion of blood (plasma) contains many different proteins and one of the many functions of the kidneys is to prevent plasma protein from being eliminated along with waste products when urine is produced.
 There are two mechanisms that normally prevent protein from passing into urine:

-- The small proteins that do get through are almost entirely reabsorbed by the tubules.
+- Attached to each glomerulus are tubes (tubules) that have a number of sections that collect the fluid and molecules that pass through the glomerulus.
+The small proteins that do get through the glomerulus are almost entirely reabsorbed by the tubules.

 Proteinuria most often occurs when either the glomeruli or tubules in the kidney are damaged.
 Inflammation and/or scarring of the glomeruli can allow increasing amounts of protein and sometimes red blood cells (RBCs) to leak into the urine.
 Damage to the tubules can prevent protein from being reabsorbed.
 Proteinuria may also develop when too much of a small protein is present in the blood and the tubules cannot reabsorb all of it.

 There are conditions that can cause healthy people to have temporary (or transient) or persistent proteinuria but don't necessarily indicate kidney damage.
 Examples include dehydration, stress, strenuous exercise, fever, aspirin therapy, and/or exposure to extreme cold.

 Some people release more protein into their urine when they are standing up than when they are lying down (orthostatic proteinuria), though this condition is rare in individuals over age 30.